Finest Hour (quartet)

+Finest Hour is a British barbershop quartet.
+It won the 2016 British barbershop quartet championship in 2016, and the 2017 European barbershop quartet championship.
+The quartet competed in the international Barbershop Harmony Society competitions in 2017 and 2019, where they placed 28th and 22nd respectively.
+They also hold the UK record for the highest qualifying score of 83%.

 History

 The three Williams brothers – James (tenor), Eddie (lead), and Nick (baritone) – have sung together from a young age, and had sung with their father, Nigel Williams (bass), as a quartet named "Homespun".
 Homespun competed at the BABS Conventions for many years, placing third in 2013.
 They were a crowd favourite but over time Nigel decided to step down.
 In 2014, Phil Cuthbert, a long-time family friend, stepped in to help form their new quartet, "Finest Hour".
 After placing third in their first national competition in 2015, they went on to win the gold medal in Harrogate in May 2016 with a record-high score of 82.9 per cent.

 In October 2016, Finest Hour was the guest quartet at the Irish Association of Barbershop Singers (IABS) Convention held in Cork.
 In April 2017, Finest Hour performed in a concert at Loughborough College.

 At the May 2017 BABS national convention in Bournemouth, Finest Hour scored 81.8 per cent, the highest by a quartet that weekend, and qualified to compete at the July 2018 BHS International Convention in Orlando, Florida.